TheGoodlike13/liberty_or_death/README.md

     description: Kerberos Admin Server Account
     EOF

-Then I entered the password twice (once for sudo and once for ldapadd) and it's all added.
+Then I entered the password twice (once for `sudo` and once for `ldapadd`) and it's all added.
 So far this is within my expectations.
-These accounts, because they're not "user" accounts like 'posixAccount', are much simpler.
+These accounts, because they're not "user" accounts like `posixAccount`, are much simpler.

 I continue to pop off by entering these without errors:

     sudo ldappasswd -x -D cn=admin,dc=goodlike,dc=eu,dc=local -W -S uid=kdc,ou=kerberos,ou=Services,dc=goodlike,dc=eu,dc=local sudo ldappasswd -x -D cn=admin,dc=goodlike,dc=eu,dc=local -W -S uid=kadmin,ou=kerberos,ou=Services,dc=goodlike,dc=eu,dc=local

-Admittedly, the second one was easy, as I just had to press 'up' and modify the previous command.
+Admittedly, the second one was easy, as I just had to press `up` and modify the previous command.
 But that's still going strong!
 And of course, every single password is still the same.

-Now the next part gives me pause, because it says, and I quote, "something like this:", which is not what I wanna see.
+Now the next part gives me pause, because it says, and I quote, `something like this:`, which is not what I wanna see.
 It seems like we're doing another typical DB thing of granting rights.
-Since I'm not too sure about the rights mechanism, I'll just copy the command verbatim, except for the 'dn' parts, of course:
+Since I'm not too sure about the rights mechanism, I'll just copy the command verbatim, except for the `dn` parts, of course:

     sudo ldapmodify -Q -Y EXTERNAL -H ldapi:/// <<EOF
     dn: olcDatabase{1}mdb,cn=config